nbross/Employee-Tracker/README.md

 ## Installation
 The following necessary dependencies must be installed to run the application properly: Node.js, VScode, mysql, inquirer, fs, console-table, and a terminal.

-## Walkthrough vid showing that it works.
-Heroku Not Working!
+## Walkthrough Video Showcasing the App
 [A walkthrough video of the Employee Tracker]()

 ## Run App